rfo909/CFT/doc/Doc.md

 Editing the savefile lets us write more complex functions.
 The save file supports multi-line functions.
 The same rules apply as for single lines, regarding scope rules, which means loops and loop termination using the "pipe" symbol.

-Note: the "pipe" still terminates all nested loops.

 ## Comments